restuwahyu13/go-rest-api/README.md

 ## Golang Gin Framework Fundamental

-Example golang using in framework everything you need, i create this tutorial special for beginner
+Example golang using gin framework everything you need, i create this tutorial special for beginner.

 ### Feature